pandacloud1/DEVOPS/Terraform/provisioners/webserver.md

   # ESTABLISHING SSH CONNECTION WITH EC2
     connection {
       type = "ssh"
-      private_key = file("./My-key.pem") # enter your key-name, store the pem key in same folder user = "ec2-user"
+      private_key = file("./My-key.pem")     # enter key-name with '.pem', store it in the same folder as your code user = "ec2-user"
       host = self.public_ip
     }